Identification friend or foe

 An IFF test set used by a United States Air Force avionics technician technical sergeant for testing transponders on aircraft in 2001.

 Model XAE IFF kit, the first radio recognition IFF system in the U.S.

 Identification, friend or foe (IFF) is a combat identification system designed for command and control.
 It uses a transponder that listens for an interrogation signal and then sends a response that identifies the broadcaster.
 IFF systems usually use radar frequencies, but other electromagnetic frequencies, radio or infrared, may be used.
-It enables military and civilian air traffic control interrogation systems to identify aircraft, vehicles or forces as friendly, as opposed to neutral or hostile, and to determine their bearing and range from the interrogator.
-IFF is used by both military and civilian aircraft.
+It enables military interrogation systems to identify aircraft, vehicles, or forces as friendly, as opposed to neutral or hostile, and to determine their bearing and range from the interrogator.
 IFF was first developed during World War II, with the arrival of radar, and several friendly fire incidents.

+After World War II, IFF technology was adopted by civilian aircraft to assist air traffic control by identifying individual aircraft on radar displays and improving the reliability of tracking information.

 IFF can only positively identify friendly aircraft or other forces.
-If an IFF interrogation receives no reply or an invalid reply, the object is not positively identified as foe; friendly forces may not properly reply to IFF for various reasons, for example equipment malfunction, and parties in the area not involved in the combat, such as civilian light general aviation aircraft, may not carry a transponder.
+If an IFF interrogation receives no reply or an invalid reply, the object is not positively identified as foe; friendly forces may not properly reply to IFF for various reasons, such as an equipment malfunction, being near combat but not involved, or being a civilian light general aviation aircraft which may not carry a transponder.

-IFF is a tool within the broader military action of combat identification (CID), the characterization of objects detected in the field of combat sufficiently accurately to support operational decisions.
-The broadest characterization is that of friend, enemy, neutral, or unknown.
-CID not only can reduce friendly fire incidents, but also contributes to overall tactical decision-making.
+IFF is a tool within the broader military action of combat identification (CID), the characterization of objects detected in the field of combat, with sufficient accuracy to support operational decisions.
+The broadest characterizations are those of friend, enemy, neutral, or unknown.
+CID can not only reduce friendly fire incidents, but also contributes to overall tactical decision-making.

 With the successful deployment of radar systems for air defence during World War II, combatants were immediately confronted with the difficulty of distinguishing friendly aircraft from hostile ones; by that time, aircraft were flown at high speed and altitude, making visual identification impossible, and the targets showed up as featureless blips on the radar screen.
 This led to incidents such as the Battle of Barking Creek, over Britain, and the air attack on the fortress of Koepenick over Germany.